Kansas City Scouts

 The Kansas City Scouts were a professional ice hockey team in the National Hockey League (NHL) from 1974 to 1976.
-In 1976, the franchise relocated to Denver, and became the Colorado Rockies.
+In 1976, the franchise relocated to Denver and became the Colorado Rockies.
 In 1982, the Rockies relocated to New Jersey where they have since been known as the New Jersey Devils.

-Franchise history
+History

 In 1974, the NHL ended its first significant expansion period, that had started in 1967, by adding teams in Kansas City, Missouri, and Washington, D.C.
 Kansas City Hockey Associates, led by managing general partner Edwin G. Thompson, originally consisted of 22 investors.
 It was awarded a franchise on June 8, 1972.
 Kansas City Hockey Associates was one of four groups that applied for the franchise.
 Missouri Lt.
 Governor William Morris (former owner of the Central Hockey League's Kansas City Blues), Stan Glazer and Arthur Rhoades headed up the other three potential ownership groups.

 Kemper Arena was constructed to host the team's home games.
 Kansas City had been the home of several minor league ice hockey teams through the years.
-The Scouts shared Kemper Arena with the Kansas City Kings basketball franchise from the National Basketball Association (they are now based in Sacramento, California).
-The arrival of the Scouts and Washington Capitals resulted in the NHL creating four divisions (and renaming the conferences, which each had two divisions), and the Scouts were placed in the Smythe Division of the Campbell Conference.
+The Scouts shared Kemper Arena with the Kansas City Kings (the Kings were officially the Kansas City–Omaha Kings from 1972 to 1975) of the National Basketball Association (NBA).
+The arrival of the Scouts and Washington Capitals resulted in the NHL creating four divisions and renaming the conferences, and the Scouts were placed in the Smythe Division of the Campbell Conference with Missouri's other NHL franchise, the St. Louis Blues.

 The owners of the new Kansas City franchise originally wanted to call their team the "Kansas City Mohawks", since the Kansas City metropolitan area includes portions of Missouri and Kansas.
 The name would have combined Missouri's postal abbreviation (MO) and the Kansas nickname of "Jayhawkers".
 However, the Chicago Black Hawks objected because of the similarity of "Mohawks" to their own name.